solana-labs/solana/docs/src/proposals/fee_transaction_priority.md

 /// Represents a heap of transactions that cannot be scheduled because they
 /// would take locks on accounts needed by a higher paying transaction struct BlockedTransactionsQueue {
-    // The higher priority transactin blocking all the other transactions in
+    // The higher priority transaction blocking all the other transactions in
     // `blocked_transactions` below
     highest_priority_blocked_transaction: Transaction,
     other_blocked_transactions: BinaryHeap<Transaction>